Uquinix/uqis/meta/service-script-guide.md

 ## Upstream your service scripts (for packagers)

-The ideal place for an OpenRC service script is **upstream**.
-Much like systemd services, a well-crafted OpenRC service script should be distribution-agnostic, and the best place for it is upstream.
+The ideal place for an UQIS service script is **upstream**.
+Much like systemd services, a well-crafted UQIS service script should be distribution-agnostic, and the best place for it is upstream.
 Why?
 For two reasons.
 First, having it upstream means that there's a single authoritative source for improvements.
 Second, a few paths in every